JackCompass/piedpiper/README.md

 ```
   python3 manage.py createsuperuser
 ```
-4. You have instlled all the packages successfully.
-Now it's time spin the app
+4. You have installed all the packages successfully.
+Now it's time to spin the app server
 ```
   python3 manage.py runserver
 ```